 Here is an example of how the Sadducees, the Boethusians, and Karaites differ in their Torah interpretations from the Rabbinate.
 Torah says:Deuteronomy 4:2 Do not add to the word which I command you, nor diminish from it, to observe the commandments of the Lord your God which I command you.

 When Karaites and like-minded Jews read this, they conclude that it is forbidden to add to the Jewish canon of study and divine authority.
-This is the clear and simple meaning.
-The Talmud etc. is excluded due to the "clear meaning" of such Torah passages.
-Conversely, Rashi, the great Rabbinic commentator, remarks:Do not add: for instance, by inserting five sections into the tefillin [instead of four], by using five species for the [commandment of] lulav [on Succoth] instead of four], or by attaching five fringes [instead of four].
+This seems to be the clear and simple meaning.
+The Talmud etc. may be considered excluded due to the "clear meaning" of such Torah passages.
+Conversely, Rashi, the great Rabbinic commentator, remarks on this debate:Do not add: for instance, by inserting five sections into the tefillin [instead of four], by using five species for the [commandment of] lulav [on Succoth] instead of four], or by attaching five fringes [instead of four].
 And so too, וְלֹא תִגְרְעוּ nor diminish [from it i.e., three instead of four].

-Karaites do not lay tefillin as Deuteronomy 6:8 commands when read literally, however in places like this verse (Deuteronomy 4:2) they take it literally, while the Rabbinate seem to completely change the clear meaning of the text, "do not add nor subtract."
+For their part, Karaites do not lay tefillin as Deuteronomy 6:8 commands when read literally, they read this command as being figurative.
+At places like Deuteronomy 4:2 they take the text literally, while the Rabbinate arguably changes the clear meaning of the text, "do not add nor subtract."

 With the destruction of the Second Temple in 70 CE all of the parties had to reform themselves.
-For the Sadducees this was especially difficult since their authority was directly related to and revealed through the Temple.
+For the Sadducees this was especially difficult since their authority was directly related to and revealed through their Temple services.
 The Rabbinate had been utilizing a series of local meeting places or synagogues (Greek) in addition to the Temple for a hundred year or so and thus the transition was easier for them.
-We find little written about the Sadducees in the post 70 CE period.
-As a ruling class, they ceased to exist.
-Some records about the Essene continuation do exist, but it appears to me that the sect was fundamentally altered from its original state and existed in name only.
+We find little written about the Sadducees after 70 CE.
+As a ruling class, they ceased to exist as they eventually did as Jewish sect.
+Some records suggest that the Essenes continued to exist for a while at 70, but it appears that their sect was fundamentally altered from its original state, came to exist in name only, and then too faded.

-Not all Jews accepted the Babylonian (nor Jerusalem) Talmud however.
+Not all Jews accepted the Babylonian (nor Jerusalem) Talmud.
 Many Jews, especially in the East, rejected the Talmud and refused to embrace the rabbis as their leaders.
-This brought them into conflict with the Islamic rulers who were backing and becoming wealthy from the rabbis.
+This brought them into conflict with the Islamic rulers who were backing and becoming wealthy from their rabbinic support and dealings.
 Resistance groups, led by people such as Abu Isa al-Isfahani, openly rebelled.
 The authority of the Rabbis seemed unstoppable however.

-By this point most Jews believed the rabbis were the continuation of the authority of Moshe, and they regarded all opposition to rabbinic authority as both heretical and potentially disastrous to the people.
+By this point most Jews accepted that the rabbis were the continuation of the Divine Authority granted to Moshe Rabbeinu.
+They regarded all opposition to rabbinic authority as both heretical and potentially disastrous to the unity of our people.
 To people like the Karaites, it appeared that Rabbinic Judaism had successfully usurped the Torah-only traditions of their ancestors.
-Still many non-Rabbinics stood firm in their practice.

 Origins of Qaraism